Barclays PLC Correlations

 The market value of Barclays PLC ADR is measured differently than its book value, which is the value of Barclays that is recorded on the company's balance sheet.
 Investors also form their own opinion of Barclays PLC's value that differs from its market value or its book value, called intrinsic value, which is Barclays PLC's true underlying value.
 Investors use various methods to calculate intrinsic value and buy a stock when its market value falls below its intrinsic value.
 Because Barclays PLC's market value can be influenced by many factors that don't directly affect Barclays PLC's underlying business (such as a pandemic or basic market pessimism), market value can vary widely from intrinsic value.

 Please note, there is a significant difference between Barclays PLC's value and its price as these two are different measures arrived at by different means.
-Investors typically determine Barclays PLC value by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
+Investors typically determine if Barclays PLC is a good investment by looking at such factors as earnings, sales, fundamental and technical indicators, competition as well as analyst projections.
 However, Barclays PLC's price is the amount at which it trades on the open market and represents the number that a seller and buyer find agreeable to each party.